Digital rhetoric: Procedural rhetoric

 Procedural rhetoric is rhetoric formed through processes or practices.
 Some scholars view video games as one of these processes through which rhetoric can be formed.
-For example, Ludology scholar and game designer Gonzalo Frasca poses that the simulation-nature of computers and video games offers a "natural medium for modeling reality and fiction".
+For example, ludology scholar and game designer Gonzalo Frasca poses that the simulation-nature of computers and video games offers a "natural medium for modeling reality and fiction".
 Therefore, according to Frasca, video games can take on a new form of digital rhetoric in which reality is mimicked but also created for the future.
 Similarly, scholar Ian Bogost argues that video games can serve as models for how 'real-world' cultural and social systems operate.
 They also argue for the necessity of literacy in playing video games as this allows players to challenge (and ultimately accept or reject) the rhetorical standpoints of these games.

 Rhetorical velocity

 Rhetorical velocity is the concept of authors writing in a way in which they are able to predict how their work might be recomposed.
+Scholars Jim Ridolfo and Danielle DeVoss first coined this idea in 2009 when they described rhetorical velocity as "a conscious rhetorical concern for distance, travel, speed, and time, pertaining specifically to theorizing instances of strategic appropriation by a third party".
+Author Sean Morey agrees with this definition of rhetorical velocity and describes it as a creator anticipating the response their work with generate.

-Digital rhetoric is often labelled using tags, for example, which are keywords that readers can type into search engines in order to help them find, view, and share relevant texts and information.
+For example, digital rhetoric is often labelled using tags, which are keywords used to help readers find, view, and share relevant texts and information.
 These tags can be found on blog posts, news articles, scholarly journals, and more.
 Tagging allows writers, scholars, and content creators to organize their work and make it more accessible and understandable to readers.
-Therefore, it is important for them to be able to predict how their audience will recompose their works.
-Jim Ridolfo and Danielle DeVoss first coined this idea in 2009 when they describe rhetorical velocity as "a conscious rhetorical concern for distance, travel, speed, and time, pertaining specifically to theorizing instances of strategic appropriation by a third party".
-Author, Sean Morey, agrees with this definition of rhetorical velocity and describes it as a creator anticipating the response their work with generate.

 Appropriation carries both positive and negative connotations for rhetorical velocity.
 In some ways, appropriation is a tool that can be used for the reapplication of outdated ideas to make them better.
 In other ways, appropriation is seen as a threat to creative and cultural identities.
 Social media receives the bulk of this scrutiny due to the lack of education of its users.
 Most "contributors are often unaware of what they are contributing", which perpetuates the negative connotation.
-Many scholars in digital rhetoric explore this topic and its effects on society such as Jessica Reyman, Amy Hea, and Johndan Johnson-Eilola.
+Scholars in digital rhetoric—such as Jessica Reyman, Amy Hea, and Johndan Johnson-Eilola—explore this topic and its effects on society.
+Scholars have also connected the role of rhetorical velocity to visual rhetoric through a study of environmental image circulation, demonstrating that "while environmental image circulation is often viewed as an ambivalent, or even performative, practice for environmental citizenship, it is also an important space for cultivating participatory culture online."